afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 A important principle of the GDPR is noted in Article 5, 1(c) of the regulation, which mandates that collection of personal data should be:

-> “adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimization’)”
+> adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimization’)

 Using your data map to see exactly what data you hold and why you hold it, you can see which data that you have collected and don’t use: data which you can erase from your systems.